gem5bootcamp/lps2024/slides/02-Using-gem5/01-stdlib.md

 Here we set the Full System workload.
 The `set_kernel_disk_workload` function for the X86Board takes a kernel, a disk image, and, optionally, a command to run.

 This is the command to run after the system has booted.
-The first `m5 exit` will stop the simulation so we can switch the CPU cores from KVM to timing and continue the simulation to run the echo command, sleep for a second, then, again, call `m5 exit` to terminate the simulation.
+The first `m5 exit` will stop the simulation so we can switch the CPU cores from timing to o3 and continue the simulation to run the echo command, sleep for a second, then, again, call `m5 exit` to terminate the simulation.
 After simulation has ended you may inspect `m5out/board.pc.com_1.device` to see the echo output.

 ```python
 command = (